HOW TO WIN NEVADA DISABILITY BENEFITS

 Additionally, the VE will testify if there is other work that you can do considering your medical symptoms.
 Will you be able to question the VE?
 If not, hire a lawyer.

-If you don’t hire an attorney, there is a good chance you will not win your case at the hearing level.
+If you don’t hire an attorney, then there is a good chance you will not win your case.
 Don’t take that chance.
-Hire a lawyer in Las Vegas, Nevada with the experience you need to win your case.
+You should hire a lawyer to help you file your application.
+Hire a lawyer in Nevada with the experience you need to win your case.
 In the last 30 years, we have won over 20,000 Social Security hearings for our clients.
-If you contact us today, we can help you too.
-Hire us to win your Nevada SSDI and SSI benefits.
+If you contact us today, then we can help you too.
+Hire us to win your Nevada SSD benefits.

-THE ATTORNEYS AND STAFF AT CANNON DISABILITY LAW
+THE ATTORNEYS AND STAFF AT OUR LAW FIRM

-If you want to learn more about the lawyers and staff at Cannon Disability Law, then read our About Us page.
+If you want to learn more about the lawyers and staff at our law firm, then read our About Us page.
 There you will find more information about us.
 For example, Andria Summers can help you with your Medicare plan.
-Likewise, she has also won thousands of SSD and SSI cases.
+Likewise, she has also won thousands of cases for Nevada SSD benefits.

-Additionally, Brett Bunkall also has significant experience helping people obtain their SSI and SSD benefits.
+Additionally, Brett Bunkall also has years of experience helping people obtain their SSI and SSD benefits.
 Mr. Bunkall has won thousands of SSA hearings.
 He is an expert.
-Similarly, all of our attorneys are experts.
-You can trust us to help you receive your benefits.
+You can trust us to help you win your benefits.

-In the last 30 years, we have won over 20,000 SSD and SSI hearings for our clients.
+In the last 30 years, we have won over 20,000 SSD hearings for our clients.
 Additionally, we have won over $100 million in ongoing and past due SSDI and SSI benefits.
 Let us help you win your Nevada SSDI and SSI benefits.
 Contact us today.
 We offer a free review of your case and you don’t pay any attorney fee unless we win your benefits.
 Put our legal experience to work for you.
+We can win your Nevada SSD benefits.
 Call today.